OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 We realised that as we didn't have any user research at all and we'd need to do some legwork to find out more.
 So we put an (ambitious) concept together as [an expression of interest ](https://localdigital.gov.uk/eoi/oxford-city-council/)to put this concept into practice.

-At the time of submission we struggled to find anyone to join us.
+At the time of submission we struggled to find anyone to join us, and thought this would mean the bid would get nowhere

 ### Invitation to Apply